danielberrones/To-Do-App/README.md

 # To-Do-App
 JavaScript, HTML, CSS

-This is a Daniel Berones remake on the classic To Do App.
+It's a rite of passage to make a classic To Do App using JavaScript!
 Add and delete entries so you can stay on top of your tasks for the day!